List of Marquette University fraternities and sororities

-The Marquette University fraternity and sorority system offers organizations under the Interfraternity Council (IFC), the National Pan-Hellenic Council (NPHC) and the Panhellenic Council (NPC).
+The Marquette University fraternity and sorority system offers organizations under the North American Interfraternity Conference (IFC), the National Pan-Hellenic Council (NPHC) and the National Panhellenic Conference (NPC).
 About 10% of the total undergraduate student body is active in Greek life.

+Following is a list of Marquette University fraternities and sororities.

 IFC fraternities

-There are eight fraternities at Marquette affiliated with the Interfraternity Council (IFC).
+There are eight fraternities at Marquette affiliated with the North American Interfraternity Conference (IFC).